NFontrodona/Lazyparser/doc/source/lazyparser.rst

       -b, --b STR  param b

-As you can see, if there is no docstring in the decorated ``print_word`` function, the type of every parameters is set to ``str``.
+If there is no docstring in the decorated ``print_word`` function, the type of every parameters is set to ``str``.
 In addition, the **full names of the parser arguments** (defined with ``--``) correspond to the **parameter names of the decorated function**.
-The short names (called with ``-``) are computed on the fly and corresponds to the first letter of the parameter to which they refer.
+The short names (called with ``-``) are computed on the fly and correspond to the first letter of the parameter to which they refer.
-A default help message is generated for every parameter of the decorated function but it doesn't explains what the parameter corresponds to.
+A default help message is generated for every parameter of the decorated function but it doesn't explain what the parameter corresponds to.
-To better control what the help message will display you can write a docstring in the decorated function.
+To better control what the help message will display, you can write a docstring in the decorated function.

 With docstring
 ~~~~~~~~~~~~~~